Robert Gallagher, Wake

 Ann had gotten straight As in her high school.
 Her level of achievement plus an essay and an interview won her a Senatorial Scholarship, one of two given each year.
 She won other scholarships to cover her books and living expenses.
 In fact, she qualified for so many financial awards that she had to give some of them away.

 Ann had suitors and flatterers around her.
 Some drove from military bases to see her.
 Others bought her gifts.
 Some tried to get her drunk.
 One tried to climb into her dormitory room.
-My father watched from a distance for weeks and listened to her laugh about them.
+My father watched from a distance for a few weeks and listened to her tell stories and laugh about them.

-They hung out in their large, loosely-knit circle of friends with John Palmeroy, Betsy Friedman, Bob and Sybil Sampson, and Dick Spotswood.
+They hung out in their large, loosely-knit circle of friends with John Palmeroy, Betsy Friedman, Bob and Sybil Sampson, Dick Spotswood, and many others.
 Some of their friends gained local prominence, later.
 (Dick Spotswood hosted a radio show.)
 Two years ahead of them in the same disjointed crowd was "the puppet guy" who went on to create commercials, local television shows, and eventually The Muppets.
-(His name was Jim Henson.)
+His name was Jim Henson.

 For a while, my parents merely hung out in each other's general vicinity.
 My father clued in, eventually, that "Ann didn't like any of her suitors."
 Somehow, possibly with her help, he asked her out.